-The children and youth of the terre des hommes’ International Youth Network (IYN) first initiated the Global Action Month (GAM) on Child Rights in 2014.
-Every year during the month of November, on the occasion of the anniversary of the adoption of the UN Convention on the Rights of the Child, children and youth of the IYN worldwide take public actions to raise their demands in relation to the realization of their rights.
+Every year during the month of November, the children and youth of the terre des hommes’ International Youth Network (IYN) hold the Global Action Month (GAM) on Child Rights.
+On the occasion of the anniversary of the adoption of the UN Convention on the Rights of the Child, children and youth of the IYN worldwide take public actions to raise their demands in relation to the realization of their rights.

 Mobilizing children and young people for the children's right to a clean, safe and healthy environment is more urgent than ever.
 The Committee on the Rights of the Child are building guidelines for countries to protect children’s rights affected by environmental harm.
 This guidance is known as General Comment No. 26.
 Children and young people worldwide are now invited to help shape General Comment No. 26 through workshops on different topics.

 Children and young people all over the world are called upon to share their views and experiences of how environmental damage and climate change are impacting their rights and how they are affected by violence and to create demands to the international community.
 This Global Action Month 2022 is an important platform to make your views visible, and to be part of the global consultations.

 Please enter all your activities on this page under “Add your activity” so that terre des hommes can use them to accompany this process of developing the General Comment and to speak up for the right to prevention of any form from violence.
 Thank you!